ThomasDepole/wordpress-child-plugin-tool/README.md

 # Updating the Parent Plugin

 When the time comes and you need to update the parent plugin you're in luck.
-You went through all this hassle to make this process easy!
+You went through all the hassle to make this process easy!

 1) Navigate to revert.php in your browser.
 2) Update the parent plugin.